Shuttle service provides transportation option in Lancaster County

 “This is still a large, rural community,” Warner said.
 “Having people to have access to transportation if they don’t have their own car, or having to borrow a car from somebody, can be a really high barrier.”

-The service is open to anyone, not only residents at the Declaration House.
+The service is open to anyone, not only residents of Declaration House.

 “We didn’t want to make this exclusive,” Warner explained.
 “We wanted to make this inclusive so that anybody who had a need would be able to (use it).”